Quant-Insight/Qi_Risk/README.md

 This repository includes some examples of how to use Quant-Insight's API.

-It contains five main folders:
+It contains three main folders:

-  * 1.Built_In_Functions: contains Qi Risk API's built-in functions.
+  * Built_In_Functions: contains Qi Risk API's built-in functions.
+  * Portfolio: Script to analyse your portfolio.
+  * Use_Cases: Ready-to-use examples of our API.

 ## What do you need to start using the API?